Health Policy and Management

 1. Assessing the economic burden of cancer: Understanding where health care resources are spent is a critical input for improved resource allocation.
-My research identifies diseases and payers that drive health care expenditures and motivates policies to contain costs.
+Dr. Trogdon's research identifies diseases and payers that drive health care expenditures and motivates policies to contain costs.

 2. Evaluating the cost and cost-effectiveness of policies and interventions: Efficient allocation of resources requires that the incremental health benefit from a policy or intervention is equal to the incremental cost of the program.
-My research evaluates whether policies and interventions provide good value to society.
+Dr. Trogdon's research evaluates whether policies and interventions provide good value to society.